marcomontesneri/LostAndFound/README.md

 After all above required tools are installed, you may want to set the optionnal environment variables

 - NODE_ENV [development|prodution] : changes nothing ATM but certainly in the future
-- DB : the mongodb access url (default is mongodb://localhost/laf)
+- NODE_DB : the mongodb access url (default is mongodb://localhost/laf)
-- PORT : listened port, default is 9001
+- NODE_PORT : listened port, default is 9001